-- (1)The office of President shall become vacant during the term of a Presidency. - (a) on the death or resignation of President or - on the President ceasing to hold office under section (b) 63, 66 or section 67. - Whenever the office of President becomes vacant in the (2)circumstance set out in subsection (1), the Vice-President, or if there is no Vice-President in office at the time, the Speaker shall assume the office of President for the residue of the term of the former President. - (3)Before assuming office under this section, the Vice-President or, as the case may be, the Speaker shall take the prescribed oaths for the office of President.
-On assuming the office of President, the Speaker shall vacate his or her

-Vacancy in the 65.
-Office of president office as Speaker and his or her seat in the National Assembly.
+- 1. The office of President shall become vacant during the term of a presidency - a. on the death or resignation of the President; - b. on the President ceasing to hold office under section 63, 66 or section 67. - 2.
+Whenever the office of President becomes vacant in the circumstance set out in subsection (1), the Vice-President, or if there is no Vice-President in office at the time, the Speaker shall assume the office of President for the residue of the term of the former President. - 3.
+Before assuming office under this section, the Vice-President or, as the case may be, the Speaker shall take the prescribed oaths for the office of President. - 4.
+On assuming the office of President, the Speaker shall vacate his or her office as Speaker and his or her seat in the National Assembly.